apache/causeway-site/content/core/dynamic-layouts.md

             {
                 span: 6,
                 collections: {                          // ordered map of collections
                     dependencies: {                     // collection, with associated actions
                         actions: {
                             add:{},
                             delete: {}
                         },
                         paged: {                        // pagination hint [new in 1.4.0-SNAPSHOT]
                             value: 10                   // 10 items to a page
+                        },
+                        render: {                       // rendering hint [new in 1.4.0-SNAPSHOT]
+                            value: EAGERLY
                         }
                     },
                     similarItems: {}                    // collection, no associated actions